Shine-Bright-Meow/meowCarrier/README.md

 > 12in works for ankles.
 18in for thinner thighs and 24in for thicker thighs.
 Chest (if not using GoPro Chest Harness) and Hips can be done by doubling up on 18in/24in straps.
 Choose what you need for your body and how many trackers you are planning to make.
 3 Size Combo and either 18in/24in package would be a start.

 > [!NOTE]
 > There are 2 types of GoPro Chest Mount Harness.
+If the intended user of the trackers have a larger chest, it is recommended to get the "Chesty" harness for comfort.
 One that clips in and the other one fasten by a bolt.
-Be sure to purchase one one for the case you are 3D Printing.
+Be sure to print the correct GoPro Adapter case.

 ### Ordering PCBs from JLCPCB
 1. Download the Gerber file from [here](https://github.com/Shine-Bright-Meow/meowCarrier/raw/main/PCB/PCB_meowCarrier.zip).